The performance effects of too much lazy loading

 Correlational performance

-Digging deeper into HTTP Archive, we can compare how pages with and without native image lazy loading perform with the Largest Contentful Paint (LCP) metric.
+Digging deeper into HTTP Archive, we can compare how pages with and without built-in image lazy loading perform with the Largest Contentful Paint (LCP) metric.
 The LCP data comes from real-user experiences from the Chrome User Experience Report (CrUX) as opposed to synthetic testing in the lab.
-The chart below uses a box-and-whisker plot to visualize the distributions of each pages' 75th percentile LCP: the lines represent the 10th and 90th percentiles and the boxes represent the 25th and 75th percentiles.
+The following chart uses a box-and-whisker plot to visualize the distributions of each pages' 75th percentile LCP: the lines represent the 10th and 90th percentiles and the boxes represent the 25th and 75th percentiles.

-Box and whisker chart showing the 10, 25, 75, and 90th percentiles for pages that do and do not use native image lazy loading.
-Comparatively, the LCP distribution of pages that do not use it is faster than those that do.
+whisker chart showing the 10, 25, 75, and 90th percentiles for pages that do

 The median page without lazy loading has a 75th percentile LCP of 2,922 ms, compared to 3,546 ms for the median page with lazy loading.
 Overall, websites that use lazy loading tend to have worse LCP performance.